Online translation of web content

-PDF documents in this website can be translated using the Recite plugin which can be accessed at the very top of this website by clicking on the AAA Accessibility link, which will open the Recite active bar.
+This website content can be translated using the Recite plugin which is accessed by clicking on the AAA Accessibility link in the grey bar at the top of the website, which will open the Recite active bar.

 The Trust supports all patients whose first language is not English, or who have an impairment which affects their communication.